 Many people believe that one will be able to quickly recall the meaning of the material the more one repeats it.
-This method of learning is called “rote learning”.
-Anita Acai, a master’s of health science education student at McMaster University in Hamilton, says that, “there isn’t any evidence that memorizing makes you any better at learning.
-It’s sort of a quick-fix solution to learning”.
+This method of learning is called "rote learning".
+Anita Acai, a master's of health science education student at McMaster University in Hamilton, says that "there isn't any evidence that memorising makes you any better at learning.
+It's sort of a quick-fix solution to learning".

 At school, most projects and assignments focus on increasing the speed at which the child solves a certain problem.
 They focus on arriving at the solution quickly, instead of focusing on alternative (and, perhaps, more creative) solutions to the problem.